determined-ai/determined/docs/manage/config-policies.rst

 -  Communicate policy changes to users to ensure smooth adoption.
 -  Use the SetJobPriority API endpoint cautiously, ensuring that priority changes do not violate existing policies.

-For more detailed information on configuring and managing Task Config Policies, refer to the :ref:`Task Config Policies API Reference <task-config-policies-reference>`.